 Incentives to work in the Australian agricultural industry

 On the topic of embracing the new, it’s also vital to encourage fresh blood within the farming community.
 Gone are the days when sons and daughters of farmers eagerly carried on the family tradition.
 Farming is now a chosen occupation, and unfortunately, we aren’t seeing as many incentives for youth to select this vital area of expertise when considering career options.
 Simply offering agricultural studies in schools is not enough.
 More emphasis must be placed on traineeships and the implementation of succession planning models.
 Infrastructure in rural areas must also be improved to attract young families to farming communities.
 This means better healthcare and education facilities and improved telecommunications for country towns.
-The NFF have even proposed an agricultural visa for foreigners wishing to gain employment in Australia’s farming sector.
+The NFF has even proposed an agricultural visa for foreigners wishing to gain employment in Australia’s farming sector.
 All of these steps will help to solidify the future of Australia’s agricultural industry.

 A fair price for a quality product

 Farmers are taking steps to understand what Australian consumers want, and considerable emphasis is being placed on ethical farming practices and fair working conditions.
 Consumers are demanding greater supply chain transparency and are eager to support Australian grown products.
-But they must also realise that the price they pay for items such as milk and meat also affects farmers' wages and the quality of the products they can access.
-If consumers wish to see improved workers rights and the implementation of sustainable and ethical farming practices, they must be willing to pay more than $1 for a litre of milk.
+But they must also realise that the price they pay for items such as milk and meat also affects farmers’ wages and the quality of the products they can access.
+If consumers wish to see improved workers’ rights and the implementation of sustainable and ethical farming practices, they must be willing to pay more than $1 for a litre of milk.
 Active support for Australian farmers is also reflected in the prices that we pay when we get to the supermarket.
 Consumers with a better financial understanding of the real cost of labour and the equipment used to harvest crops will be more willing to pay fairer prices for their groceries.
-And this will result in better quality produce and happier, sustained farming communities.
+And this will result in better quality products and happier, sustained farming communities.

 Specialist Sales is an online retailer stocking all the products vital to Australian farmers, at affordable prices.
 Our friendly team of industry experts are dedicated to assisting Australian farmers to save time and money by purchasing agricultural necessities online.
 At Specialist Sales, if we can’t save you money, we don’t deserve your business.
 Browse our online store or contact us today to discuss the online ordering process – we understand that a real person on the other end of the phone is important for first-time customers!